nader-magdy/odata-viewer/README.md

 1. Start the dev server (see below).
 2. In the login screen, enter the target service URL plus basic-auth credentials.
+3. (Optional) Enable **Remember me** to securely store the last-used credentials in `localStorage` for instant auto-login the next time you visit.
-3. After authentication, the Resources page lists all available entity sets/function imports parsed from the service document/metadata.
+4. After authentication, the Resources page lists all available entity sets/function imports parsed from the service document/metadata.

 ### Development Server